[This information guide is also available in PDF format to download.]

 - can be used with other treatments for breast cancer like radiotherapy and chemotherapy

-- strengthens bones rather than reducing bone density like aromatase inhibitors can
+- strengthens bones rather than reducing bone density unlike aromatase inhibitors

 - may lower cholesterol and reduce the risk of developing heart disease